 Developing a Diverse Culture

 One area that we have been committed to since 2011 is veterans hiring.
-KKR launched Vets@Work, an initiative aimed at recruiting, hiring, developing, and retaining veterans at our Firm and across our U.S.-based private equity portfolio companies.
-To date, KKR’s participating Vets@Work companies have hired more than 50,200 veterans and military spouses and our shared commitment to this initiative only continues to grow.+ Read more
+KKR launched Vets @ Work, an initiative aimed at recruiting, hiring, developing, and retaining veterans at our Firm and across our U.S.-based private equity portfolio companies.
+To date, KKR’s participating Vets @ Work companies have hired more than 62,500 veterans and military spouses and our shared commitment to this initiative only continues to grow.+ Read more

 Having employees with varied backgrounds, perspectives, skills, and experiences helps strengthen our teams and our investment decisions.
 We focus on promoting and supporting diversity at our Firm and in our industry.
 We also provide our employees with training and experiences that develop their skills to maximize performance and realize their full potential.
 Becoming more diverse and inclusive is a strategic priority for our internal operations, as we believe that people from different backgrounds and perspectives help us make better decisions.

 To help us realize this inclusive workplace, in 2014 we created the Inclusion & Diversity Council (“IDC”).
-It includes eight of our senior most people who possess distinctly global points of view, including the Head of Human Resources.
-This group works with an Advisory Group of 21 diverse executives at various levels across the Firm to drive recruiting, promote retention, and maximize external partnerships.
+It includes our senior most people who possess distinctly global points of view, including the Head of Human Capital and Strategic Talent.
+The IDC works with the Americas and EMEA Advisory Group and Asia-Pacific Advisory Group, which are collectively comprised of approximately 30 diverse executives at various levels across the Firm, to drive recruiting, promote retention, and maximize external partnerships.
 During 2015, our Firm offered global training in this high priority area to senior executives and managers.
-In 2016, we incorporated inclusion and diversity more formally into the Firm's strategic planning process.
+In 2016, we incorporated inclusion and diversity more formally into the Firm’s strategic planning process.
+In 2017 we launched an Inclusion Network to foster greater inclusion, celebrate diversity and bring our employees together across regions and offices.
 Across the Firm, there is increasing accountability for diverse candidate considerations in our new hire process, and we are working to provide and promote programs that support the retention and development of diverse candidates.
-In recognition of our progress, KKR scored 100 percent on the Human Rights Campaign's (“HRC”) Corporate Equality Index.
+In recognition of our progress, KKR scored 100 percent on the Human Rights Campaign’s (“HRC”) Corporate Equality Index.

 - Read Bola Osakwe’s blog postA Diverse Approach to Diversity Recruiting